Chris Gonzalez: Bellator MMA

 In December 2018, it was announced that Gonzalez had signed with Bellator MMA.
 In January 2019 it was announced that he was scheduled to make his promotional debut against Henry Mendez at Bellator 214 on January 26, 2019.
-After Mendez withdrew from the bout, Gonzalez eventually made his promotional debut at Bellator 221 in May 11, 2019, defeating Charles Radtke by unanimous decision.
+After Mendez withdrew from the bout, Gonzalez eventually made his promotional debut at Bellator 221 on May 11, 2019, defeating Charles Radtke by unanimous decision.

-Gonzalez had his third professional fight at Bellator 226 when he faced Luis Vargas in September 7, 2019.
+Gonzalez had his third professional fight at Bellator 226 when he faced Luis Vargas on September 7, 2019.
 He dominated the bout, heavily utilizing his wrestling to claim the win by unanimous decision.

 To start off 2020, Gonzalez competed at Bellator 239 in February 21, defeating Aaron McKenzie by split decision.
 He then continued his win streak when he defeated Vladimir Tokov by the same method in August 21 at Bellator 244.

-His first finish in the promotion came when he knocked out former UFC veteran Roger Huerta in April 2, 2021, at Bellator 255.
+His first finish in the promotion came when he knocked out former UFC veteran Roger Huerta on April 2, 2021, at Bellator 255.

-Gonzalez faced Goiti Yamauchi on July 31, 2021 at Bellator 263.
+Gonzalez faced Goiti Yamauchi on July 31, 2021, at Bellator 263.
 He lost the bout via TKO in the first round.

-Gonzalez faced Saad Awad on January 29, 2022 at Bellator 273.
+Gonzalez faced Saad Awad on January 29, 2022, at Bellator 273.
 He won the bout via knockout 36 seconds into the first round.

-Gonzalez faced Usman Nurmagomedov on July 22, 2022 at Bellator 283.
+Gonzalez faced Usman Nurmagomedov on July 22, 2022, at Bellator 283.
 He lost the bout via guillotine choke in the first round.

-Gonzalez wasa scheduled to face Shamil Nikaev on December 9, 2022 at Bellator 289.
-However, the bout was scrapped due to unknown reasons.
+Gonzalez was scheduled to face Shamil Nikaev on December 9, 2022, at Bellator 289.
+However, the bout was scrapped for unknown reasons.

 Gonzalez faced Max Rohskopf on February 4, 2023, at Bellator 290.
 He won the bout via TKO in the second round.

-Gonzalez is scheduled to face Tim Wilde on May 12, 2023, at Bellator 296.
+Gonzalez faced Tim Wilde on May 12, 2023, at Bellator 296.
+He lost the fight by unanimous decision.

+On February 2, 2024, Gonzalez announced that he was no longer with the promotion.